STUDY AT RECEPTIO

 Admission decisions are based on the quality of the overall application file.
 The grant consists of €4,000 for each academic year and can be renewed on the basis of the results obtained (click here for more information about the fellowships and the course).

-Our selection committees give priority consideration to academic achievement and motivation.
-Academic achievement is documented using transcripts and recommendations.
+Our selection committees give priority consideration to achievement and motivation.
+The achievement is documented using transcripts and recommendations.
 Motivation factors should be clarified in the cover letter/statement of purpose.

 The main language of the course is Italian, but a very good command of English is required to follow the seminars (seminars are also held in French and Spanish).